manishkrojha0/social_media_site/README.md

     - Run the application using python manage.py runserver

 ### Test cases
+  - test cases to test the urls and endpoints of the project.
-    - Test the application testcases by using the command **python manage.py test core.test_cases**
+    - python manage.py test core.test_cases

 ### Docker